tldr-pages/tldr/pages/linux/dconf.md

 > See also `dconf write`.
 > More information: <https://developer.gnome.org/dconf>.

-- Read the value of a dconf path:
+- Print the value of a dconf path:

 `dconf read {{/example/dconf/path}}`